Hong Kong Basic Law: Civil rights

-Article 95 provides for mutual judicial assistance between Hong Kong and the PRC; however, serious stumbling blocks, such as capital punishment stand in the way of a formal understanding of extradition.
-Additionally, HKSAR authorities have ruled that Articles 6 and 7 of the PRC Criminal Code does not give Hong Kong sole jurisdiction in criminal matters, particularly when a crime is committed across provincial or SAR borders.
+Article 95 provides for mutual judicial assistance between Hong Kong and mainland China; however, serious stumbling blocks, such as capital punishment stand in the way of a formal understanding of extradition.
+Additionally, Hong Kong authorities have ruled that Articles 6 and 7 of the Chinese Criminal Law does not give Hong Kong sole jurisdiction in criminal matters, particularly when a crime is committed across provincial or SAR borders.
 The current status quo is that Hong Kong will ask for the return of Hong Kong residents who have committed crimes in Hong Kong and are arrested in the mainland.
-A mainlander who commits a crime in Hong Kong and flees back to the mainland, however, will be tried in the mainland.
+A mainland Chinese resident who commits a crime in Hong Kong and flees back to the mainland, however, will be tried in the mainland.
 In cases of concurrent jurisdiction, the Central Government has demanded that the trial be held in the mainland.
-Prominent authorities, such as Albert Chen, a professor, and Gladys Li, chairman of justice of the Hong Kong section of the International Commission of Jurists, feel that this situation has serious ramifications for judicial independence in Hong Kong.
+Prominent authorities, such as Albert Chen and Gladys Li, said that this situation had serious ramifications for judicial independence in Hong Kong.

 Political rights

 Permanent residents of the Hong Kong Special Administrative Region have the right to vote and stand for election in accordance with the Basic Law.
 Provisions of the International Covenant on Civil and Political Rights as applied to Hong Kong when the Basic Law came into effect were allowed to remain in force.

 Article 45 stipulates that the Chief Executive shall be selected by election or through local consultations and be appointed by the Central People's Government, with the ultimate aim of selection by universal suffrage upon nomination by a representative committee under democratic procedures."
 However, Hong Kong has yet to implement universal suffrage for the elections, because the Basic Law states that the electoral method are subject to the "actual situation" of Hong Kong and "the principle of gradual and orderly progress".

-Whether the 2007 Chief Executive election and the 2008 Legislative Council elections could be performed by universal suffrage was determined on 26 April 2004, when the NPCSC ruled out the possibility as it deemed Hong Kong not mature enough for such elections.
+Whether the 2007 chief executive election and the 2008 Legislative Council elections could be performed by universal suffrage was determined on 26 April 2004, when the NPCSC ruled out the possibility as it deemed Hong Kong not mature enough for such elections.

 In 2014, the 31 August Decision by the NPCSC stated that starting from 2017, the selection of the Chief Executive may be implemented by universal suffrage upon nomination of candidates by a broadly representative committee and subject to appointment by the Central People's Government.
 It went on to state that such a person must love the country and love Hong Kong and that safeguards for this purpose should be provided for by the specific method of universal suffrage, without specifying what the safeguards were to be.
-The reform proposal encompassing this and other changes was rejected by the Legislative Council on June 18, 2015, after an ill-timed walk-out by many pro-establishment legislators.
+The reform proposal encompassing this and other changes was rejected by the Legislative Council on June 18, 2015, after some pro-establishment legislators walked out.